firebase/firebase-cpp-sdk/release_build_files/readme.md

 -   Changes
     - General (Android): Switched over to Android BoM (Bill of Materials) for dependency versions.
 This requires Gradle 5.
+    - Database (Desktop): If the app data directory doesn't exist, create it.
+      This fixes an issue with disk persistence on Linux.
     - Messaging (Android): Fixed #973.
 Make sure all the resources are closed in `RegistrationIntentService`.